A rooming house is a property where four or more people can occupy the rented rooms, and each has their own residential agreement.

 Keeping safety inspection records

-Rooming house operators must do regular gas and electrical safety checks and make the records available to the Director of Consumer Affairs Victoria and to the resident on request.;
+Rooming house operators must ensure that regular gas and electrical safety checks are conducted and make the records available to the Director of Consumer Affairs Victoria and to the resident on request.

 - A gas safety check must be done every two years.
 These records, including the compliance certificate and details of the licensed gas fitter who performed the check, must be kept for two years.